-The course provides for preparation of a major essay delineating one's ethic of spiritual caregiving-with particular attention to the scriptural and doctrinal foundations of one's religious/theological stance.

-The course also provides for review of ethical theories; completion of self-assessment matrices for the APC Code of Ethics and the BCCI Common Qualifications and Competencies for Professional Chaplains; and presentation of culminating essays.
+The course consists of thirteen modules.
+Most topics and concepts are presented interreligiously and multiculturally.
+Reivew and connection-making is built in.
+Time is provided for preparation of a major essay delineating one's ethic of spiritual caregiving; review of ethical theories; Module 13 provides for completion of self-assessment matrices based on the APC Code of Ethics and the BCCI Common Qualifications and Competencies for Professional Chaplains.